adeo/mozaic-design-system/src/pages/getStarted/developers/usingStaticAssets/index.md

 Garden ship with static assets like fonts, icons, logos etc..

-All statics are found in the `nodes_modules/garden/statics/...` directory.
+you can find fonts and icons in the following packages :

+- `@gardencss/web-fonts/**`
+- `@gardencss/icons/**`

-You should make a task to copy those static files automatically in order to stay up to date.
+You can use make a task to copy those static files from the `nodes_modules` to your favorite destination automatically in order to stay up to date.

 To tell SCSS where to find those files in your project environement, declare before all your import a `$local-config` map :